nik786/kube-learn/EKS/eks.md

-# Provide Access to User in EKS Cluster
+# Provide Access to User Ram in EKS Cluster

 This guide outlines how to provide a user (`ram`) access to an Amazon EKS cluster and namespace using IAM and Kubernetes RBAC.